Garden of Eden: Genesis

-The second part of the Genesis creation narrative, Genesis 2:4–3:24, opens with YHWH-Elohim (translated here "the God") (Note: See Names of God in Judaism) creating the first man (Adam), whom he placed in a garden that he planted "eastward in Eden":
+The second part of the Genesis creation narrative, Genesis 2:4–3:24, (Note: Many English translations divide Genesis 2:4 into two parts, verse 4a completing the account of creation contained in Genesis 1, and verse 4b introducing a new narrative or a second account of creation.
+See for example in the Revised Standard Version.
+Alternatively the English Standard Version incorporates the whole verse in its opening words of the second account of the creation.) opens with Yahweh-Elohim (translated here "the God") (Note: See Names of God in Judaism) creating the first man (Adam), whom he placed in a garden that he planted "eastward in Eden":

 And out of the ground made the Lord God to grow every tree that is pleasant to the sight, and good for food; the tree of life also in the midst of the garden, and the tree of knowledge of good and evil.